-All bids require a certified cashier's check in an amount equal to five percent (5%) of the total first year bid amount but not less than five hundred thousand (\$500,000) payable to The Foundation Trust, LLC.
-Bid Guarantee will be returned after the opening of bids to all except the selected finalist Bidders.
+All bids require a certified check, cashier's check, or bid bond in an amount equal to \$250,000 payable to Salem State University.
+Bid guarantee will be returned after the opening of bids to all except the selected finalist Offerors.
 Salem State University will select one company to award the contract to.
-At this point in time, the University reserves the right to enter into negotiation with the next qualified Bidder if for some reason the selected awardee and the University cannot come to an agreement.
-Once the contract has been signed by both parties and fully executed, the bid guarantee will be returned to the unsuccessful finalists and the Bid Guarantee will be retained by the University as a partial prepayment of the first year's remuneration.
+At this point in time, the College reserves the right to enter into negotiation with the next qualified Offeror if for some reason the selected awardee and the College cannot come to an agreement.
+Once the contract has been signed by both parties and fully executed, the bid guarantee will be returned to the unsuccessful finalists and the awardee.